Atlantic City is a sweet and flaky movie about an assortment of down-and-outs.

-Lou (Burt Lancaster) is an ageing gangster who’s scratching out a living doing some small-time numbers running while the big casinos move in and take even that little money away.
-Sally (Susan Sarandon)
+Lou (Burt Lancaster) is an ageing numbers runner living on the fringe of the underworld and scratching out a living while the big casinos move in and take even that little money away.

 Sally (Susan Sarandon) is an oyster bar waitress who works in the corner of a casino, has the smell of fish on her hands but goes to croupier school and listens to French language cassettes, all the while dreaming of leaving for Monte Carlo, of finally getting away.